The Space of Positive Scalar Curvature Metrics on a Manifold with Boundary: Standard metrics on the disk and sphere

-Strictly speaking this metric is defined on the cylinder $(0,\pi)\times S^{n-1}$.
+Strictly speaking, in these coordinates this metric is defined on the cylinder $(0,\pi)\times S^{n-1}$.
 However, the behaviour of the function, $\sin$, near the end points of the interval $(0,\pi)$ gives the cylinder $(0,\pi)\times S^{n-1}$ the geometry of a round $n$-dimensional sphere which is missing a pair of antipodal points.
 Such a metric extends uniquely onto the sphere.
-More generally, consider the warped product metric $dr^{2}+\beta(r)^{2}ds_{n-1}^{2}$, where $\beta:[0, b]\rightarrow [0,\infty)$ is a smooth function.
-It is a fact (Chapter 1, Section 3.4, \cite{P}) that this metric extends uniquely to a rotationally symmetric metric on $S^{n}$ if and only if the following conditions are satisfied.